-I specialise in the philosophies of language and logic, but I have also serious interests in logic proper, metaphysics, epistemology, semantics, and the ethics of climate change.
+Hi!
+I am an Associate Professor in Philosophy at the Philosophy Department (GW) at the University of Salzburg, and an external member of the Munich Centre for Mathematical Philosophy.
+I specialise in the philosophies of language and logic, but I have also serious interests in logic proper, metaphysics, epistemology, and the philosophy of mathematics.

-Together with Lorenzo Rossi, I am running a four year FWF project on semantic paradox, titled The Liar and its Revenge in Context.
-The project systematically explores the limitations of non-classical solutions to the paradoxes, and develops a novel, fully classical contextualist approach – one that, unlike existing approaches, is immune from revenge objections and allows for absolutely unrestricted quantification.
-We’ll be organising three workshops and conferences, and we’ll be working on a bunch of papers and a book.
-We will also be hiring a junior post-doc in 2018.
+Together with Lorenzo Rossi and Brett Topey, I am running a four year FWF project on semantic paradox (P29716-G24), titled The Liar and its Revenge in Context).
+The project modestly seeks to solve the Liar Paradox, once and for all.
+A bit more precisely, we aim to systematically explore the limitations of non-classical solutions to the paradoxes, and to develop a novel contextualist approach – one that, unlike existing approaches, is immune to revenge objections and allows for absolutely unrestricted quantification.
+Lorenzo and I are currently writing a book for OUP.
 You can check the website of the project here.

 I live near Salzburg with my partner Barbara and our two sons, Matteo and Flavio.